Skip to main content

 What the Research Says

-Red yeast rice is one of the best-studied natural cholesterol-lowering supplements.
-The CCSPS trial (Lu et al., 2008) remains the largest cardiovascular outcomes study of any supplement, demonstrating significant reductions in cardiac events and mortality.
-Li et al. (2014) conducted a comprehensive meta-analysis confirming LDL reductions of 1.02 mmol/L across 13 randomized controlled trials.
-Becker et al. (2009) established its efficacy specifically in statin-intolerant patients.
-Key concerns include product variability — some brands contain citrinin (a nephrotoxic contaminant) — making third-party tested, standardized products essential.
+Red Yeast Rice is a natural supplement that has been extensively studied for its lipid-lowering effects.
+The CCSPS trial by Lu et al. (2008) remains the largest cardiovascular outcomes study of any supplement, demonstrating significant reductions in cardiac events and mortality.
+A meta-analysis by Li et al. (2014) confirmed LDL-C reductions of 1.02 mmol/L across 13 randomized controlled trials.
+Becker et al. (2009) further highlighted its efficacy in statin-intolerant patients.

 Benefits of Red Yeast Rice